VTech

-VTech Holdings Limited (an abbreviation of Video Technology Limited or simply VTech) is a Hong Kong company of children's electronic learning products.
-It is also the world's largest manufacturer of baby monitors and cordless phones.
-It was founded in October 1976 by Allan Wong (Chi-Yun) and Stephen Leung.
+VTech Holdings Limited (an abbreviation of Video Technology Limited or simply VTech) is a Hong Kong electronics company founded in October 1976 by Allan Wong (Chi-Yun) and Stephen Leung.
+It is known for manufacturing cordless phones, baby monitors, and electronic learning toys, as well as providing contract manufacturing services.

 Name and listing

 The company was originally named "Video Technology Limited" in reference to the company's first product, a home video game console.
 In 1991, it was renamed "VTech Holdings Limited" to reflect a wider portfolio of products.

 The company was first listed in Hong Kong in June 1986 under the name "Video Technology International (Holdings) Limited".
 It was privatised and delisted from The Stock Exchange of Hong Kong Limited in 1990.

 VTech obtained a primary listing on the London Stock Exchange in 1991.
 In 1992, the company relisted on The Stock Exchange of Hong Kong Limited, establishing a dual primary listing with London.
 In 1993, the company established its American depositary receipt programme.

 VTech was delisted voluntarily from the London Stock Exchange on 7 October 2008.
 It also terminated its American Depositary Receipt programme with effect from 21 January 2011.